LBC-LNBio/pyKVFinder/docs/_sources/_about/index.rst.txt

 Issues
 ======

-pyKVFinder package uses of GitHub for project management.
+pyKVFinder package uses GitHub for project management.
 Please help us by reporting any problems or requests.

 On `Issues <https://github.com/LBC-LNBio/pyKVFinder/issues>`_ page, you can file a: